Establishment

 - system of internal control.

-- internal audit resourcing and coverage in relation to the department's key risks, and recommend approval of the internal annual audit plan by the secretary
+- internal audit resourcing and coverage about the department's key risks, and recommend approval of the internal annual audit plan by the secretary

-- internal and Australian National Audit Office (ANAO) audit reports, providing advice to the secretary about significant issues identified, and the implementation of agreed actions in accordance with the department's agreed approach.
+- internal and Australian National Audit Office (ANAO) audit reports.
+The committee will advise the secretary about significant issues and adoption of actions according to the department's agreed approach.

-To address the functions of the Committee, as far as is practicable, the Committee should indicate which matters it will consider during any given year in a forward plan (the work plan), noting that it may consider other or additional matters in response to changes in the department's operations and environment.
+To address its functions, the committee should indicate which matters it will consider during any given year in a forward plan (the work plan).
+It may consider other matters in response to changes in the department's operations and environment.

 Financial reporting

-The Committee will review the appropriateness of the department’s financial reporting, in compliance with subsection 17(2)(a) of the Rule.
+The committee will review the appropriateness of the department’s financial reporting, to comply with subsection 17(2)(a) of the Rule.

-This will include a review of the financial information systems and the appropriateness of the department’s financial reporting in compliance with the mandatory requirements of the PGPA Act, the Rule and the Australian Accounting Standards Board Accounting Standards.
+This includes a review of the financial information systems and the appropriateness of the department’s financial reporting in compliance with the mandatory requirements of the:

-The Committee, in fulfilling its review of the appropriateness of financial reporting, will:
+In fulfilling its review of the appropriateness of financial reporting, the committee will:

-- review the processes in place to allow the department to stay informed throughout the year of any changes or additional requirements in relation to financial reporting
+- review the processes in place, allowing the department to stay informed throughout the year of any changes or extra requirements about financial reporting

 - review the:

-- annual financial statements, including compliance with the PGPA Act, the Rule and the Accounting Standards
+- annual financial statements, including complying with the PGPA Act, the Rule and the Accounting Standards

-- additional department information (other than financial statements) required by the Department of Finance for the purpose of preparing the Australian Government consolidated financial statements (including the supplementary reporting package)
+- extra department information (other than financial statements) required by the Department of Finance to prepare the Australian Government consolidated financial statements.
+This includes the supplementary reporting package.

-- provide written advice to the secretary about the appropriateness of the department’s financial reporting, including its annual financial statements and identify any areas of concern and suggestions for improvement.
+- give written advice to the secretary about the appropriateness of the department’s financial reporting.
+This includes its annual financial statements and identifying any areas of concern and suggestions for improvement.

 Performance reporting

 - review the department’s systems and procedures for assessing, monitoring and reporting on the department’s performance.
-Specifically, the Committee will satisfy itself that:
+Specifically, the committee will satisfy itself that the department’s:

-- the department’s portfolio budget statements and corporate plan contain appropriate details of how the department’s performance will be measured and assessed
+- portfolio budget statements and corporate plan contain appropriate details of how to measure and assess the department’s performance

-- the department’s approach to measuring its performance throughout the financial year against its performance measures included in the portfolio budget statements and corporate plan is appropriate, and in accordance with the Commonwealth Performance Framework
+- approach to measuring its performance over the financial year against the performance measures in the portfolio budget statements and corporate plan is appropriate.
+The approach must also follow the Commonwealth Performance Framework

-- the department has appropriate systems and processes for preparation of its annual performance statement and inclusion of the statement in its annual report
+- systems and processes to prepare its annual performance statement and inclusion of the statement in its annual report is appropriate.

-- provide written advice to the secretary of its view on the appropriateness of the department’s performance reporting, including its annual performance statement, and identify any areas of concern and suggestions for improvement.
+- give written advice to the secretary of its view on the appropriateness of the department’s performance reporting.
+This includes its annual performance statement and identifies any areas of concern and suggestions for improvement.

 System of risk oversight and management

-The Committee will support the secretary, who is required to establish and maintain an appropriate system of risk oversight and management for the department (in compliance with section 16(a) of the PGPA Act and subsection 17(2)(c) of the Rule, as well as the Commonwealth Risk Management Policy), by reviewing the appropriateness of the department’s system of risk oversight and management.
-This review will include reviewing whether identified risks and their treatments are consistent with the Committee’s:
+The committee will support the secretary, who must create and maintain an appropriate system of risk oversight and management for the department.
+This follows compliance with section 16(a) of the PGPA Act and subsection 17(2)(c) of the Rule, as well as the Commonwealth Risk Management Policy.
+This will involve reviewing appropriateness of the department’s risk and oversight and management system.
+The review will look at whether identified risks and their treatments are consistent with the committee’s:

 - understanding of the department’s operating context